jhpyle/docassemble/_docs/objects.md

   a pronoun like "you," "she," "he," or "they" as appropriate, depending on the number of items in the list.
 * <a name="DAList.union"></a><a name="DADict.union"></a>`union()` -
-  returns a [Python set] consisting of the elements of current list, considered as a set, combined with the elements of the other_set.
+  returns a [Python set] consisting of the items of current list, considered as a set, combined with the items of the other_set.
 * <a name="DAList.intersection"></a><a
   name="DADict.intersection"></a>`intersection()` - returns a
-  [Python set] consisting of the elements of the current list, considered as a set, that also exist in the other_set.
+  [Python set] consisting of the items of the current list, considered as a set, that also exist in the other_set.
 * <a name="DAList.difference"></a><a
   name="DADict.difference"></a>`difference()` - returns a [Python set]
-  consisting of the elements of the current list, considered as a set, that do not exist in the other_set.
+  consisting of the items of the current list, considered as a set, that do not exist in the other_set.
 * <a name="DAList.isdisjoint"></a><a
   name="DADict.isdisjoint"></a>`isdisjoint()` - returns `True` if no
-  elements overlap between the current list, considered as a set, and the other_set.
+  items overlap between the current list, considered as a set, and the other_set.
 Otherwise, returns `False`.
 * <a name="DAList.issubset"></a><a
   name="DADict.issubset"></a>`issubset()` - returns `True` if the